EO4wellness/T-I-L/README.md

         used ctrl+r (to pull request) which is how people collaborate in GitHub--this is how you ask your new code or changes to be included in the main code.
     Consulted Markdown file to learn GitHub formatting basics Read @bonn0062 article https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6 Forked welcome wall respoitory https://github.com/bonn0062/github_welcome_wall googled how to add images in MD, and added a "ThankYou.md" file
+    The "Secret" of creating a repository within your GitHub account named as your username.
+    That ReadMe.MD GetHub profile generators are a thing which exists.
+    About GitHub liscensing options https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/licensing-a-repository

 ###Notepad++
     Updated existing install to new version (November 18, 2020)